 The situation we face

 In the early 21st century we find ourselves facing a number of unprecedented challenges which will lead to a future markedly different from today, both locally and globally.
-We know this because climate change, peak oil and the limits to growth all point towards the urgent need for a post-carbon future.
+We know this because climate change, energy issues and the limits to growth all point towards the urgent need for a low-carbon society.
 The long transition to such a society will not be easy.
 One of the key tasks of education therefore is to help young people meet the challenges that lie ahead with confidence and vision.

 The educational task